Jaime-Huynh0901/Test-ReadMe/README.md

    ```sh
    npm install
    ```
 4. Update the credentials (AdsAccount, accessToken, clientId, clientSecret, developerToken, refreshToken) for each platform in the example folder.
-Please see each platform's ReadMe for link and step on how to obtain new credentials for each Ads platform.
+Please see each platform's ReadMe for the links and steps on how to obtain new credentials for each Ads platform.
    ```js

    `data-ga.json`